-A recent study by the American Medical Association (AMA) found that on average of almost $15,000 per year is spent on investigating, appealing and reworking denied claims.
+A recent study by the American Medical Association (AMA) found that on average almost $15,000 per year is spent on investigating, appealing and reworking denied claims.
 Having a high denial rate means more time and money spent on reworking and resubmitting claims to payers.
 The good news is that there are actions you can take to help your practice reduce denials.
-The tips below will help you understand how your practice is performing and help to monitor denials so that you can at a minimum maintain the industry standard denial rate of 3% to 5%.
+The tips below will help you understand how your practice is performing and help monitor denials so you can at a minimum maintain the industry standard denial rate of 3% to 5%.

 The first step to getting a handle on your denials is compiling your claim adjustment reason codes and making them easier to identify.
 This will help provide a foundation on how you can build a denial management strategy.
 For example, you can categorize denials by common reasons such as:

 Your staff should be familiar with all Centers for Medicare & Medicaid Services (CMS) and private payer coding standards.
 Encourage your team to share important updates with the entire practice as information becomes available.
 This will help everyone within your practice to be on the same page.
 This can also reduce any surprises when it comes to the constantly changing medical coding environment.

 An effective method to minimizing denials is to have your front office staff receive prior authorization for every service that is required.
 This way your staff can work ahead of time to ensure that each patient has the insurance available so that the service can be delivered with the confidence of being covered.
 This becomes especially important as patients may change insurance providers every so often.

 Don’t let a small mistake cost your practice time and money.
 Checking each claim for accuracy may seem like a lot of work, but avoiding the need to rework claims due to errors will pay off in the long term.
 With that being said, errors may happen but missing a deadline, however, should not.
 Your denial rate from untimely filing should be 0%.